PORTAL v2

 • DNSSEC active at the parent zone

-Hetzner is supported for managed ACME DNS automation, but not for ENS gasless automation because Hetzner DNS does not support provider-side DNSSEC signing.
+Hetzner and Njalla are supported for managed ACME DNS automation, but not for ENS gasless automation because Portal does not automate DNSSEC signing for those providers.

 Example: